monodyle/mksvg/README.md

                                   will be created at that location.
   --ignore-invalid                Ignores and skips over any invalid SVG files encountered during processing.
 This option ensures that the
                                   process continues without interruption despite potential input errors.
-  --fill-current-color            Converts all color properties within the SVG files to 'currentColor'.
-This allows the SVG color to be
+  --keep-icon-color               Preserves the original color attributes of the SVG icons during the sprite generation process.
+This option
-                                  dynamically controlled via CSS, making the SVGs more flexible and adaptable to different themes or color schemes.
+                                  ensures that each icon retains its designated colors as specified in the original files, making it ideal for projects where maintaining specific color schemes is crucial.
   -h, --help                      Provides a detailed description of all commands and options available
 ```